 # 4 – Reduce Junk Mail

-You can and should reduce any pre-approved offers, sent via postal mail.
+Of the billions of mail you do receive, much of it does contain personal information.
+One such type of mail, pre-approved offers, represent the greatest risk.
 These are the offers from insurance and credit companies you qualify for based on your credit.

 - Use OptOutPrescreen.com or call 1-888-5-OPT-OUT.
 This is a service setup by the major credit reporting agencies.
 Choose to eliminate any pre-approved offers for credit and insurance.
 This will opt-you-out for 5 years.

 - If you wish to permanently eliminate any pre-approved offers, use the Permanent Opt-Out Election form provided by OptOutPreScreen.com.

 Beyond physical mail, hackers also try to steal your e-mail or other data that’s stored electronically.
 Chances are there are important documents floating around your personal and work email archives.

 The best way to prevent this is to use 2-step verification.
 With 2-step verification, you must use both your password and phone (you get sent a text with a code) to login to your account from a new device.

 Here are the instruction to setup 2-step verification with popular email service providers: